 If you use a VPN but log into your bank account at a coffee shop while your screen is facing tens of people, you’ve negated the use of the VPN.
 If you withhold personal information on social media but fill out scam surveys on every website, you’ve ruined the point.

 Hackers and corporations both can easily steal and monitor your activity, ruining your privacy, and putting a hole in your security.
 To prevent this, you must practice proper cybersecurity etiquette—this is a fact.
+If you are not sure about the required etiquette, you will need cyber security training.

 2. Limit the Amount of Personal Information you Give Out